Using the DMF Recorder Node

 Pre-buffer Configuration and Events

-The recorder node pre-buffer is a circular buffer in which packets to be recorded are received.
-When enabled, the pre-buffer feature allows for retention of the packets received by the recorder node for a specified length of time prior to an event that triggers recording of buffered and future packets to disk.
-In the absence of an event, the recorder node will record into this buffer, deleting the oldest packets in the buffer when the buffer reaches capacity.
-When a recorder node event is triggered, the packets in the pre-buffer are saved to disk, and the packets received from the time of the event trigger to the time of the event termination are saved directly to disk upon termination of the event, received packets are received and retained in the pre-buffer until the next event.
+When an RN event is triggered, DMF saves packets in the pre-buffer to disk.
+The packets received from the time of the event trigger to the time of the event termination are saved directly to disk upon termination of the event.
+However, the received packets are also retained in the pre-buffer until the next event is triggered.
 By default, the pre-buffer feature is disabled, indicated by a value of zero minutes.

 Using an Authentication Token